mantidproject/mantidimaging/docs/user_guide/gui/filters.rst

 Pressing *Apply* applies the filter to every image in the stack, replacing the data in the stack.

+It is normal for this to take a significant amount of time for a large stack of images.

-Application of a filter can not be undone.
+The application of a filter can not be undone.